LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 You will need to make all instance variables private and use *getters* and *setters* for any instance variables that need to be accessed from outside the class.

-The best approach is to using the examples is to <u>not</u> copy an entire example game into your project.
-It usually works better to create the files you need and then copy over just the methods you know you can re-use from the example.
+The best approach to using the examples is to <u>not</u> copy an entire example game into your project.
+It usually works better to create the files and class declarations you need and then copy over just the methods you think you can re-use from the example.

-Use the appropriate version below depending on which lab version group you are in.
+Use the appropriate version of the assignment below depending on which lab version group you are in.

-### Version A
+### Assignment Version A

 Design and code the dice game of 10,000 (aka Farkle).
 Here are [instructions for playing the game](https://www.dice-play.com/Games/TenThousand.htm).